PHOTOS — Port Acres intersection suffers apparent tornado damage - Port Arthur News

 PHOTOS — Port Acres intersection suffers apparent tornado damage

-Dwain Wright intended on sleeping in this morning.
-Since he had the day off, the Port Acres resident stayed up late to watch the World Series and the post-game coverage.
+Dwain Wright intended on sleeping in on Wednesday morning.
+Since he had the day off, the Port Acres resident stayed up late to watch the World Series and post-game coverage.

 But the sound of his windows shattering ended his sleep late Wednesday morning.